Exandria Unlimited: Development

 Brennan Lee Mulligan, the second season's Dungeon Master, told SyFy Wire that "he was inspired to set his potential ExU series in this mythical historical era following a conversation over dinner he had with Mercer in 2021 about the then-burgeoning idea for the spinoff series".
 Mulligan stated that Mercer "mentioned the Age of Arcanum and The Calamity and there was a little something in his voice.
 Like, 'Not idly do the leaves of Lórien fall.'
 With him saying it, I could tell it was a part of the world he had envisioned that ExU would explore".
 Mulligan credits Mercer, Ray, lore keeper Dani Carr, and producer Kyle Shire for helping him "define this time period" and "supporting his vision".
 On setting Calamity during an apocalypse, Mulligan said, "If your only question is 'does the Calamity happen or not?' that's a different series.
 The question here is 'What is the nature of mortal beings when faced with this?' [...]
 There are different — and, in my opinion, more interesting — questions to be answered here than 'does the doom come or no?'".

+With Divergence, Mulligan came up with the game design concept of having the players as "level zero characters" and this idea was "further developed during a collaborative character creation session with" the players.
+The goal was to "capture" a "sense of helplessness" and the experience of "average individuals" in this time period.
+Liam O'Brien, a player in this season, commented that "we don't want to watch people ground into dust.
+But, if you're watching a story and there's no consequence, no challenge, no cost, sometimes the impact doesn't hit.
+You need both: the light and the dark, the hope and the fear.
+It's a story about people finding hope".